Can you bend Aluminium sheet at home?

 Center the Metal Sheet for Bending Aluminum Plates

-Use a centered anvil to set up the block inside the device over the top of the taped pipe.
-Double-check the position of the tube and begin the bending of aluminum plates.
+Using the centered anvil, position the block inside the device over the taped pipe.
+Double-check the alignment before commencing the bending process.

 Lower the Anvil and Bend the Aluminum Sheet

-When you lower the lever, the anvil will also go down and press the punch pipe into the metal sheet at the bending line.
-This will cause the aluminum plate to conform to the angle of the notch in the V-shaped block.
-After bending aluminum plates, remove the pieces and wipe off the bending line.
+When you lower the lever, the anvil presses the punch pipe into the metal sheet at the bending line.
+This will cause the aluminum plate to fit the angle of the notch in the V-shaped block.
+After bending, remove the pieces and clean the bending line.

 Bending Aluminum Plates with Hand